rasbt/LLMs-from-scratch/ch04/README.md

-# Chapter 4: Implementing a GPT model from Scratch To Generate Text
+# Chapter 4: Implementing a GPT Model from Scratch to Generate Text

 - [01_main-chapter-code](01_main-chapter-code) contains the main chapter code.